meyerlor/acugis_sftp_tool/README.md

 - QWC2: Can be used to upload to /scan directory.
 Once uploaded, Configuration Utility must still be run for the project.

+## Troubleshooting

+Error:  "ModuleNotFoundError: No module named 'paramiko'"

+Solution:  Go to Program menu and search for "OSGEO".
+Launch OSGEO Shell and enter:

+pip install paramiko